teabranch/amazon-chat-completions-server/docs/getting-started.md

 ---
+description: Quick start guide for Open Bedrock Server Server
 layout: default
+nav_order: 2
 title: Getting Started
-nav_order: 2
-description: "Quick start guide for Open Bedrock Server Server"
 ---

 # Getting Started

 {: .no_toc }

-This guide will help you get the Open Bedrock Server Server up and running quickly.
+This guide will help you get the Open Bedrock Server up and running quickly.
 {: .fs-6 .fw-300 }

 ## Table of contents

 {: .no_toc .text-delta }

 1. TOC
    {:toc}

 ---